 Devices like Ring bring the convenience of a doorbell with the advantages of added built-in security features.
 Ring starts at just $99.

-It includes a built-in motion sensor and a video feature, so you always know who is at the door and get notified when someone who isn’t supposed to outside shows up.
+It includes a built-in motion sensor and a video feature, so you always know who is at the door and get notified when someone who isn’t supposed to be outside appears.
 It’s a handy piece of technology that won’t cost you much but will have potential buyers excited about your home.

 Keep it cool